PinkQween/ViOS/README.md

     ```

 4.  **Make Your Changes**
     Add your code, fix bugs, write docs, or improve the build system.
-Keep commits focused.

 5.  **Test Your Changes**
     Run `./build.sh` and test the OS in QEMU: